Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ## Connecting Your Code to Orpius

-One of the most powerful aspects of integrating Orpius into your applications is that your AI Agents can securely call into your existing codebase—often representing years of proven, reliable logic.
+One of the most powerful aspects of integrating Orpius into your applications is that your AI agents can securely call into your existing codebase—often representing years of proven, reliable logic.
 With just a few lines of setup, you can let agents invoke your own server-side functions, giving you complete control